workofart/bit-trader/README.md

 Before running the bot, we need to make sure the exchange API keys are properly defined in:

 ```
-config/creds.json   ---> for bitfinex on master branch
+config/creds.json   ---> for bitfinex on bitfinex branch
 ```
 or
 ```
-config/creds_binance.json   ---> for binance on binance branch
+config/creds_binance.json   ---> for binance on master branch
 ```

 ## Developing